 Auto Distortion Correction

-Better than my Canon 5D Mark III, my Nikon D3300 can correct lens distortion automatically as we shoot, and even better, we never have to load any lens profiles.
+Better than my Canon 5D Mark III, my Nikon D3300 can correct lens distortion automatically as I shoot, and even better, we never have to load any lens profiles.
 So long as you're using an AF-D or G lens, you 're good to go right out of the box.

 To get this automatic as-you-shoot correction, just set MENU > SHOOTING MENU (camera icon) > Auto distortion control > On. (default is off.)